Delivery Driver Tips and Tricks

 3. Create a Delivery Kit

-A delivery driver kit will help you stay organized and ready to lend a hand to your customers.
+A delivery driver kit will help you stay organized, provide great service, and avoid a customer complaint.
 Whether you’re transporting a large amount of food in your car or just want to stay on top of every order, consider keeping these materials on hand to improve your performance.

 - Keep a locked cash box: When customers order online or over the phone, they might not have cash on hand.
 Keeping a locked cash box can make it easy to give a customer change if they need to break a larger bill.